dweinflash/pharmacist-agent/README.md

 A fast, research-based OTC medication recommendation assistant powered by MCP (Model Context Protocol) servers and scientific literature.

+## Background

+- [Grant Harting](https://www.youtube.com/@grant_harting/shorts) is a pharmacist on YouTube who provides product recommendations based on pharmaceutical research.
+- [Elie Schoppik](https://www.deeplearning.ai/short-courses/mcp-build-rich-context-ai-apps-with-anthropic/) from Anthropic partnered with DeepLearning.AI to reach a course on MCP servers.

+Inspired by Grant Harting's work, this projects sets out to build an Agentic CLI application using research-tailored MCP servers to deliver over-the-counter treatment advice based on key findings gathered from scientific research papers.

 ## Overview

 The Pharmacist Agent provides immediate over-the-counter medication suggestions based on scientific research papers.
 It uses a minimal research approach - finding the first relevant paper and providing quick recommendations without extensive analysis.